mdimjasevic/jdoop-examples/README.md

+# Introduction

 These examples are meant to be used with Randoop and JPF-Doop.
-This repository is not stand-alone - it is to be used within the root directory of JPF-Doop, as instructed bellow.
+This repository is not stand-alone - it is to be used within the root directory of JPF-JDart, as instructed bellow.
 Therefore, once you clone this repository, move all the files to JPF-Jdart directory.

 # Dependencies